-Happy 3.14159265358979323846264 Day!
-That's right, Pi Day is coming on 3/14, and the annual celebration offers a great opportunity for students to explore Pi!
-(And maybe enjoy some pie, as well.)
-Of course, there are plenty of great teaching resources online to help your class celebrate Pi Day, and we here at Edutopia thought we’d help you sort through them all.
+Pi Day is coming on March 14, and the annual celebration offers a great opportunity for students to explore pi and math-related concepts.
+There are plenty of great teaching resources online to help your class celebrate Pi Day, so we thought we’d help you sort through them all.

-Here are a few of our favorites from around the Web, starting first with the video, "Learn about Pi with Max and Morty," which was produced by Apperson Prep.
-It's a great resource to get younger students excited about Pi, radius, and circumference.
+Here are a few of our favorites from around the web, starting with an interesting music-related pi lesson, “What Pi Sounds Like,” which was produced by musician Michael Blake.
+This video is a fun resource that can help students of all ages get excited about pi.
 Happy Pi Day!

-- Pi Day Activities from the San Francisco Exploratorium: Without the Exploratorium, we might never have had an official Pi Day celebration.
-In 1988 Exploratorium physicist Larry Shaw started the tradition, and it was finally recognized by Congress in 2009.
-The Exploratorium highlights some great hands-on activities, and there is also a great list of Pi-related links.
+- San Francisco Exploratorium Pi Day Activities: Without the Exploratorium, official Pi Day celebrations might never have happened.
+In 1988, Exploratorium physicist Larry Shaw started the tradition, and it was recognized by Congress in 2009.
+The Exploratorium highlights some great hands-on activities, with links to useful pi-related resources.

-- Happy Pi Day from TeachPi.org: TeachPi hosts a trove of Pi Day resources, featuring fun classroom activities, Pi Day–inspired music, and other fun learning ideas.
-There’s plenty here to keep students engaged, and learning, on March 14.
+- Happy Pi Day, TeachPi.org: TeachPi hosts a trove of Pi Day resources, featuring fun classroom activities, Pi Day–inspired music, and other fun learning ideas.
+There’s plenty here to keep students engaged and learning on March 14.
 Check out the activities section for a bunch of great learning ideas.